 Docent in astronomy with specialization in astrophysics.

-Responsible for and teacher on the cross-disc. course "Three Views on Cosmology" (10 hp) and the faculty PhD course "Hands-on Statistical Inference" (5 hp).
-PI, TUFF project "Integrating Statistics, Data Science and Machine Learning".
+Responsible for and teacher on the transdisciplinary course "Three Views on Cosmology" (10 hp).

 Keywords: docent bayesian inference astrophysics astronomy cosmology